Definitive Guide to Private Mortgage Insurance

 PMI payments made to the FHA guarantees mortgage lenders that if homeowners foreclose, the FHA will buy the foreclosed home at the full value of the original mortgage loan.
 In addition, the FHA mandates two kinds of private mortgage insurance premium payments.
 One involves the borrower making a large PMI payment (2.25 percent of loan) at closing time.

 The other type is making monthly payments as long as a borrower only has 20 percent or less equity in a home.
-Homes with values higher than they were at the closing may be appraised to show the FHA there is 20 percent equity in the North Bend home.
+Homes with values higher than they were at the closing may be appraised to show the FHA there is 20 percent equity in the Buda home.
 Until a home's equity reaches 20 percent, borrowers must continue making monthly PMI premium payments equaling 1/12 of 0.5 percent of the loan amount.

 Is There a Way to Avoid Paying for PMI?